 Range Pick Up - brass has been sorted and packaged for shipping.
 That's it folks.
-It came off the range, we rand it through a roll sorter, packaged it and shipped it to you.
-You will have some damaged cases, you will have a few pieces of brass in a caliber that is not what you ordered.
+It came off the range, we ran it through a roll sorter, packaged it and shipped it to you.
+You will have some damaged cases, you will have a few pieces of brass in a caliber that is not what you ordered and you will have nickel plated brass.
 You paid a KILLER price for this brass because we spent as little time as possible getting it to you.
 We put a little extra in there so you should get at least what you paid for in usable brass.

 Height Sorted, Lightly Tumbled and Roll Sized - 9mm brass only at this time.
 The brass is taken straight off the range and sorted through a trammel and steel separator to remove debris, 22LR and steel and then table sorted to remove live ammo and aluminum cases.
 From there it is sorted by diameter in a roll sorter and lightly tumbled in cobb and walnut media.
 The brass is then height sorted in an inline sorter.
 Finally the brass is roll sized in a Scharch commercial roll sizer.
 This is the prep we do prior to processing our 9mm brass.
 This is the best value for the person who enjoys working their own brass.

 Clean - brass has been sorted, wet tumbled, dried and packaged for shipping.
 We spend a little more time on getting it ready so you pay a little more.
 Here's why.
 This brass is run through a brass inspector where we hand pick out steel, aluminum, nested cases, cases of the wrong caliber and any damaged cases we see.
 223 and 5.56 brass in then run through an automatic brass qualifier that rejects any cases where the case mouth does not meet dimensional requirements.
 Pistol cases are run through an automatic height sorter to provide another layer of quality control in order to get you the best brass for your buck.
 When all that is done we wet tumble and dry your brass prior to packaging and shipping.